Watts-College/crj-507-spring-2024/index.md

 Students should be aware that the course instructor will attempt to respond to any course-related email as quickly as possible.
 Students are asked to allow between 24 and 48 hours for replies to direct instructor emails, generally, as a reasonable time to reply to questions or other issues posed in an email.
 Additionally, the general timeline for instructor grading or other feedback on assignments, either writer work or online discussion work, is between 5 and 10 work days.

+ASU email is the official means of communication among students, faculty, and staff.
+Students bear the responsibility of missed messages and should check their ASU-assigned email regularly.
+All correspondence will be sent to your ASU email account.
+Please ensure Canvas notifications are being sent to your email.

 ## G. Student Conduct: Expectation of Professional Behavior

 Respectful conversations and tolerance of others&#39; opinions will be strictly enforced.
 Any inappropriate language, threatening, harassing, or otherwise inappropriate behavior during discussion could result in the student(s) being administratively dropped from the course with no refund, per [**ASU Policy USI 201-10**](http://www.asu.edu/aad/manuals/usi).

-Students are required to adhere to the behavior standards listed in the [**Arizona Board of Regents Policy Manual Chapter V: Campus and Student Affairs**](http://azregents.asu.edu/rrc/Policy%20Manual/5-308-Student%20Code%20of%20Conduct.pdf) .
+Students are required to adhere to the behavior standards listed in the [**Arizona Board of Regents Policy Manual Chapter V: Campus and Student Affairs**](https://public.powerdms.com/ABOR/documents/1491970) .

 # H. Academic Integrity and Honesty

 ASU expects the highest standards of academic integrity.
 Violations of academic integrity include but are not limited to cheating, plagiarism, fabrication, etc. or facilitating any of these activities.
 This course relies heavily on writing and original critical thought.
 Any student who is suspected of not producing his or her own original work will be reported to the College of Public Programs for investigation.

-**Plagiarism will not be tolerated**. **Any student who plagiarizes or fabricates her or his work will receive no credit the assignment.
+**Plagiarism will not be tolerated**. **Any student who plagiarizes or fabricates her or his work will receive no credit for the assignment.
 Additional disciplinary action following investigation may occur at the discretion of the instructor, up to and including course failure.**

 For more information, refer to the [**Office of the Provost's Guide to Academic Integrity**](http://provost.asu.edu/academicintegrity).